The Independent Era or, "Every arena in Ontario needs a team."

-Canada's Centennial Year witnessed the birth of the Ottawa 67's, as the OHL expanded ever eastward.
-The team played at the Hull Arena for the first half of their first season due to time overruns on Landsdowne Park, the combined football (Frank Clair Stadium) and hockey (Ottawa Civic Centre) arena that would serve as the team's home once it finally opened in early 1968.
-As the era of NHL-sponsored junior teams ended, the OHL soldiered on with ten teams in Montreal, Toronto, Ottawa, Peterborough, Oshawa, London, Kitchener, St. Catharines, Niagara Falls and Hamilton.
+For 1967, the league expanded east of Peterborough for the first time with the birth of the Ottawa 67's, named for Canada's Centennial Year.
+The team was forced to play at the Hull Arena for the first half of their first season due to construction overruns on Landsdowne Park, the combined football (Frank Clair Stadium) and hockey (Ottawa Civic Centre) arena that would serve as the team's home once it finally opened in January 1968.

-Meanwhile, up in the previously uncharted north of Ontario, the former Northern Ontario Junior Hockey League, once so formidable an opponent that the OHA teams were forced to play off against the NOJHL champions for the eventual right to play in the Memorial Cup, was collapsing.
-1972-73 saw the OHL poach the two strongest NOJHL teams, as the Sault Ste.
-Marie Greyhounds, playing out of the Sault Memorial Gardens, and the Sudbury Wolves, playing out of Sudbury Arena, joined the southern circuit.
-In Sudbury's case, the team was actually semi-merged with the Niagara Falls Flyers, as the Emms family who owned the team sold them to northern ownership.
-The next season, 1973-74, witnessed the "rebirth" of the Montreal Junior Canadiens, playing in the Kingston Memorial Centre as the Kingston Canadians.
+Meanwhile, up in the north of Ontario, the former Northern Ontario Hockey Association, in decline for decades, was collapsing.
+The Northern Ontario champion hadn't managed to beat the OHA champion since 1936-37, and once northern Ontario players started seeking out playing opportunities in the south, the writing was on the wall.
+In 1972, the OHL poached the two strongest NOHA teams as expansion teams, though both kept their own rosters from the previous year.
+The Sault Ste.
+Marie Greyhounds, playing out of the Sault Memorial Gardens, and the Sudbury Wolves, playing out of Sudbury Arena, joined the southern circuit for 1972-73.
+In Sudbury's case, the team's roster was actually merged with that of the Niagara Falls Flyers, as the Emms family who owned the Flyers sold them off to northern ownership.
+The next season, 1973-74, witnessed the "rebirth" of the dormant Montreal Junior Canadiens franchise, now playing in the Kingston Memorial Centre as the Kingston Canadians.
 The team colours and name may have been the same as the old Montreal team, but for all intents and purposes, they were an expansion team.
-Around this time, the OHL board of governors actually seriously considered a bid from Thunder Bay for an expansion team as well, but common sense prevailed.
+Around this time, the OHL board of governors also seriously considered a bid from Thunder Bay for an expansion team as well, but common sense prevailed.

 1974 also witnessed the renaming of the old Hamilton Red Wings to their new whimsical portmanteau - the Hamilton Fincups, named for the team's owners, Joe Finochio and Ron and Mario Cupido.
-They still played at the old "converted factory chimney" otherwise known as the Forum, although the new owners made it clear that they would not be able to stomach playing in the decrepit pit for much longer.
-The next year saw the league expand further west with the rebirth of the expansion Windsor Spitfires, once again playing out of the Windsor Arena.
+They still played at the old "converted factory chimney" otherwise known as the Forum, although the new owners made it clear that they would not be able to stomach playing in the tiny, decrepit pit for much longer.
+The next year, 1975, saw the league expand further west from London with the rebirth of the expansion Windsor Spitfires, once again playing out of the Windsor Arena.